Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic: Preliminaries

-If we would use \emph{negated} inclusion/exclusion atoms with the semantics of contradictory negation in $\INEX$, we would lose empty team property since the contradictory negations of these atoms are false in the empty team.
-But for nonempty teams, this extension would not give us any more expressive power.
-The contradictory negations of these atoms have very weak expressive power also independently since they are \emph{closed upwards} and no such atom extends the expressive power of FO in the level of sentences, as show by Galliani \cite{Galliani15}.

-\begin{observation} In team semantics contradictory negation is not equivalent with the negation $\neg$ that is used with literals.
-This is because, if $\varphi$ is of the form $\tuple{\vphantom\wedge\smash{t}}_1=\tuple{\vphantom\wedge\smash{t}}_2$ or $R\,\tuple{\vphantom\wedge\smash{t}}$, then the claims $\mathcal{M}\ntrue_X\varphi$ and $\mathcal{M}\true_X\neg\varphi$ are not necessarily equivalent when $\abs X>1$.
-Since inclusion and exclusion atoms are atomic formulas as (non-negated) literals, their \emph{negations} should behave similarly as the negations of literals.
-Therefore, if we would define negated inclusion or exclusion atoms, the semantics of contradictory negation would not be a natural choice for it.
-We will discuss the issue of sensible semantics for negated atoms further in the end of of section~\ref{sec: Translations}. \end{observation}

 INC and EXC have both been shown local\footnote{Exclusion logic has been shown equivalent with dependence logic (\cite{Galliani12b}) which is known to be local (\cite{Vaananen07}).
 Inclusion logic has been shown local by Galliani \cite{Galliani12b}, but for this proof the lax semantics is required.
 With strict semantics the locality of $\INC$ is lost, which is one of the reasons why the lax semantics is considered to be a more natural choice to be used in team semantics.
-Inclusion logic with strict semantics has also been studied (see e.g. \cite{Kontinen13a}).}.
+Inclusion logic with strict semantics has also been studied (see for example \cite{Hannula15}).}.
 By the truth definitions of inclusion and exclusion atoms, it is easy to see that INC and EXC both satisfy empty team property.
 Hence also INEX satisfies these properties.
-Neither inclusion nor exclusion logic have flatness-property.
+Neither inclusion nor exclusion logic has flatness-property.
 Galliani \cite{Galliani12b} has shown that INC is closed under unions, but not downwards.
 On the other hand, EXC is closed downwards but not under unions (\cite{Vaananen07}).
 Hence INEX is not closed downwards nor under unions.

-In this paper we are particularly interested in how the arity of inclusion and exclusion atoms affects their expressive power.
-For this purpose we define $k$-ary fragments of these logics:
+In this paper we are particularly interested in the effect of arity of atoms with respect to the expressive power.
+For this purpose we define \emph{$k$-ary fragments} of these logics.

 \begin{definition} If $\varphi\in\INEXset$ contains at most $k$-ary inclusion and exclusion atoms, we say that $\varphi$ is an $\INEXset[k]$-formula.
 By allowing only the use of these formulas, we obtain \emph{$k$-ary inclusion-exclusion logic}, denoted by INEX[$k$].
 Furthermore, \emph{$k$-ary inclusion logic} (INC[$k$]) and \emph{$k$-ary exclusion logic} (EXC[$k$]) are defined analogously. \end{definition}